 Beastars (season 2)

-When Louis, the leading candidate for this coveted position, declines the offer and leaves the academy, the student council proclaims that any student who apprehends the perpetrator of the aforementioned crime will be dubbed Beastar.
+When Louis, the leading candidate for this coveted position, declines the offer and leaves the academy, the student council proclaims that any student who apprehends the perpetrator of the aforementioned offense will be dubbed Beastar.
 Meanwhile, Legoshi’s feeling of duty as a strong wolf tasked with protecting the weak drives him to investigate the occurrence.
 To make matters worse, he is struggling to deal with his conflicted feelings for the white rabbit, Haru.